Benin: Post-colonial

-In the 1980s, Benin experienced higher economic growth rates (15.6% in 1982, 4.6% in 1983 and 8.2% in 1984), and the closure of the Nigerian border with Benin led to a drop in customs and tax revenues.
+In the 1980s, Benin experienced higher economic growth rates (15.6% in 1982, 4.6% in 1983 and 8.2% in 1984), until the closure of the Nigerian border with Benin led to a drop in customs and tax revenues.
 The government was no longer able to pay civil servants' salaries.
 In 1989, riots broke out when the regime did not have enough money to pay its army.
 The banking system collapsed.
 Eventually, Kérékou renounced Marxism, and a convention forced Kérékou to release political prisoners and arrange elections.
-Marxism–Leninism was abolished as the nation's form of government.
+Marxism–Leninism was abolished as the country's form of government.

 The country's name was officially changed to the Republic of Benin on 1 March 1990, after the newly formed government's constitution was completed.

-Kérékou lost to Nicéphore Soglo in a 1991 election and became the first President on the African mainland to lose power through an election.
+Kérékou lost to Nicéphore Soglo in a 1991 election and became the first president on the African mainland to lose power through an election.
 Kérékou returned to power after winning the 1996 vote.
 In 2001, an election resulted in Kérékou winning another term, after which his opponents claimed election irregularities.
 In 1999, Kérékou issued a national apology for the substantial role that Africans had played in the Atlantic slave trade.